danny8376/rubygems-mirror-lite/README.md

 (It's also recommended to do so.)
 For this purpose, you can write a crontab or systemd timer.

-For crontab, just append the following line to /etc/crontab
+For crontab, just append the following line to /etc/crontab, making it run hourly.

     0 * * * *   mirror_user      /path/to/where/you/like/rubygems-pull.rb